nathan-fiscaletti/keyboardsounds/README.md

 ## Custom Profiles

-This application supports custom profiles in which you can provide your own WAV files to be used for the different keys pressed.
+This application supports custom profiles in which you can provide your own WAV or MP3 files to be used for the different keys pressed.

 ### Creating a Profile